-This is the eighth Engineering Sketches Prize run by the Engineering Club in association with D R A W I N G A T W O R K.
+This is the ninth Engineering Sketches Prize run by the Engineering Club in association with D R A W I N G A T W O R K.

 The Engineering Sketches Prize encourages the greater use of hand-drawing techniques to communicate knowledge, design and ideas in engineering.
 It is an opportunity for the profession to get together to share examples and compare skills, rewarding the best examples of engineering drawing in a number of categories.
 Who can enter?

 Entrants can be from any design or construction discipline – both engineering and non-engineering, as long as the subject of their drawing/drawings is of an engineering nature.
-We also have student prizes for all categories.
+Students may enter but Student Prizes are awarded in a separate event run later.
 Entrants can submit multiple sketches from different projects, but be wary of overloading the judging process.

 The competition is free to enter.